kuhnrl30/kuhnrl30.github.io/projects/_posts/2016-01-04-Mooc-Dropout-Rates.md

 alt: "image-alt"
 img: projects-mooc.png
 platform: KDD Cup
-objective: Predict whether a MOOC participant would cease participating within the next 10 days
 methods: Parallel processing
 language: R
 script: moocs.html
 ---

+<b>Objective: </b>
+Massive Open Online Courses, or MOOCs, are know for their high dropout rates.
+The objective of this competition was to predict whether a student would stop participating in the next 10 days.